Digital Workflows for Automating Insurance Sales: Use Cases

 Digital Workflows for Automating Insurance Sales

 Automated digital workflows allow insurance companies to dynamically build and adjust processes to meet their current needs.
-This flexibility means that customer interactions with the insurer are more targeted.
+This flexibility means that customerrelationships with insurance agents are more targeted.
 Customers are asked to provide only the information that is needed from them, no more and no less.
 Automated workflows ensure insurers keep the ball rolling between critical steps in the insurance sales cycle, promoting both better compliance and efficiency.